-This is the Borrower, who I met myself in St Patrick's cemetery in London.
+I met the Borrower myself in St Patrick's cemetery in London.
 A genius loci, spirit of place, he felt to me like our traditional graveyard guardians.
-On entering the cemetery, it was very clear there was something special about it but the longer I stayed, the more opressive the atmosphere became until I'd feel the need to leave.
+On entering the cemetery, it was very clear there was something special about it but the longer I stayed, the more oppressive the atmosphere became until I'd feel the need to leave.
 The first time I visited, it wasn't until I left that I suddenly felt something lift, very much like the sensation when a storm finally breaks.
 On subsequent visits, I'd take an offering and would find something else left in my garden, which backed onto the cemetery, the next day.
-Our author Sean Walter has written a beautiful story which will tell you the rest...

 Worked in charcoal and Wolff's carbon pencils on Fabriano Artistico extra white paper.
 It's framed ready to ship in a smart black frame made using recycled materials and with acrylic safety glazing.
 Drawn area size 12" wide by 18" high, frame size 16" x 22".